Licensed Meets Explained

 The highest domestic standard, raced in 50m pools.
 Includes County Championships and major national-level open meets.

-Over time, Licensed Meets help swimmers learn how to prepare, race, and reflect — skills that matter far more than any single result.
+Over time, Licensed Meets help swimmers learn how to prepare, race and reflect.
+These skills matter far more than any single result.
+They are stepping stones, not verdicts.

-Each meet adds experience, understanding, and confidence — even when the stopwatch doesn’t move.
+Each meet adds experience, understanding and confidence, even when the stopwatch doesn’t move.

 How It Links to Rankings and QTs